swayamsopnic/PassmanGUI/README.md

 - **Password Strength Meter**: Check the strength of a given password.
 - **Security Reports**: Generate domain, email breach, password breach, and username breach reports.

+#Please change the path in program and set the csv file uinfo and image in correct place

 ## Installation

 1. Clone this repository to your local machine: